 4) Eliminate as many sources of error as you can and repeat your experiment.
 What do you find?
 Can you make your results more consistent?

 You are now done collecting background information.
 It is time to formulate a hypothesis.
-A hypothesis must be testable.
+A hypothesis must be testable, and it must be falsifiable.
 The question should be asked in such a way that your hypothesis must be either accepted or rejected.
 The question you will address is: "What is the factor which causes the most variability in the number of water drops that a penny can hold?"